smolegz/tp/docs/UserGuide.md

 > ("spotlighted") contact (after `remove INDEX`) since that was meant for the confirmation of the safe removal.

 > [!TIP]
-> When the contact list gets populated, `find rudy` followed by `remove 1` will prompt a confirmation message to
-> confirm the removal of the 1st contact in the filtered results of the `find` command.
 >
+> **How to potentially _SPEED UP_ the contact removal process, especially when LookMeUp gets populated with MANY
+> contacts?**
+>
+> Make use of the contact filtering feature of `find` and use it together with the `remove` commands!
+>
+> For example: `find rachel` (which shortlists all contact(s) matching "rachel") followed by `remove 1` will prompt a
+> confirmation message to confirm the removal of the 1st contact in the filtered results of the `find` command.
+>
 > This is especially useful if you wish to remove a contact without having to scroll for its index, or if you have
-> multiple contacts with the same part(s) of a name and wish to shortlist e.g. all "Rachel"s first before deciding which
+> multiple contacts with the same part(s) of a name and wish to shortlist e.g. all "rachel"s first before deciding which
 > to remove by the index of the filtered list.

 ### Undo Previous Command : `undo`